-Visiting Hours: 9:00 AM. to 5:00 PM, Monday closed.
-Nominal entry fees charged.
+Visiting Hours: 9:00 AM to 5:00 PM, Mondays closed.
+Nominal entry fees are charged.
 Photography allowed, camera charges applicable.

-Most popular day trip from Trivandrum is Kanyakumari.
-Famous for Vivekananda Rock Memorial and a giant statue of Thiruvalluvar.
+The most popular day trip from the state capital is Kanyakumari.
+Famous for the Vivekananda Rock Memorial and a giant statue of the poet Thiruvalluvar.
 My recommendation is you should visit Kanyakumari.
-More important to stay overnight there, just to watch the beauty of sunrise and sunset over the confluence of the 3 Seas, namely Bay of Bengal, Indian Ocean & the Arabian Sea.
+It is important that you stay overnight there, just to watch the beauty of sunrise and sunset over the confluence of the 3 seas, namely the Bay of Bengal, the Indian Ocean & the Arabian Sea.

-There are many package tours available from Trivandrum to visit Kanyakumari that also covers Padmanabapuram Palace and Koyikkal Palace too.
-You can also drive on on your own.
+There are many package tours available from the state capital to visit Kanyakumari.
+They also cover Padmanabapuram Palace and Koyikkal Palace en route.
+You can also drive on your own.

-You may simply classify the tourist attractions of Trivandrum into two parts.
-The day trips from Trivandrum and the in-city Trivandrum Tourist Places to visit.
-Plan the day trips.
+You may simply classify them into two parts.
+The day trips from the city and the in-city tourist places to visit.
+Plan your day trips.
 The Kerala State Tourism Development Corporation or KSTDC conducts day trips.
-Do visit Kanyakumari, the lands end, it is spectacular.
+Do visit Kanyakumari, the land’s end, it is spectacular.
 In the city do visit the Padmanabhaswamy Temple and Kuthiramalika Palace.
 They are adjacent to each other.
-And of course the Napier Museum & Raja Ravi Varma art gallery, which are 4 to 5 KMs away.
-You can hire an autorickshaw and reach in 10 minutes.
+And of course, the Napier Museum & Raja Ravi Varma art gallery, which are 4 to 5 KMs away.
+You can hire an autorickshaw and reach it in 10 minutes.

 Beaches are always great to spend some quality time and relax.
-The Shankumugham beach is 6-8 KMs from Padmanabhswamy Temple.
-While the Kovalam beach is approximately 14-16 KM’s away, and the Varkala beach is 50 KMs away.
-The city buses and auto rickshaws are the easiest, economical way to reach these destinations.
+The Shankumugham beach is 6-8 KM from Padmanabhswamy Temple.
+Kovalam Beach is approximately 14-16 km away.
+Varkala beach is 50 KM’s away.
+The city buses and auto rickshaws are the easiest, most economical way to reach these destinations.

-Do let us know which are your favorite Trivandrum Tourist Places.
+Do let us know which is your favorite among these.